Although Tibetan dog breeds aren’t particularly well known worldwide, some people will have heard of the Tibetan Mastiff.

 Considering they were bred to be companion dogs, it’s in their nature to be happy, friendly, and cuddly with their owners.

 3. Tibetan Kyi Apso

-This type of misnaming is quite common with Eastern dog breeds, as it was simply a case of identifying them when Westerners explored Asia several hundred years ago.
+This type of misnaming is quite familiar with Eastern dog breeds, as it was simply a case of identifying them when Westerners explored Asia several hundred years ago.

-Most of the names have stuck, but many breeds are better known by their traditional Tibetan names.
+Most of the names have stuck, but their traditional Tibetan names better know many breeds.

-The kyi apso was traditionally used as a livestock guardian dog, and has a long coat, hence why it was identified as a collie.
+The kyi apso was traditionally used as a livestock guardian dog and long coat.
+Hence, it was identified as a collie.

-In some places in Tibet, the coat is saved as used to make carpets, although this isn’t a particularly common practice.
+In some places in Tibet, the coat is saved to make carpets, although this isn’t a widespread practice.

-The breed is recognized by their coat, their curled tail, and their beard.
+The breed is recognized by its coat, curled tail, and beard.

 It’s also much smaller, traditionally standing between 24 and 28 inches tall.